Bedrooms 2, Sleeps 4

 |La Maison d'Amis||Self Catering||Saturday||1||2||1||See also our other gite which sleeps 4 people|

 Le Clos de la Rose is situated in the historic medieval village of Le Puy Notre Dame.
 It is a charming wine-making village set in a conservation area in the beautiful countryside of the Regional Loire-Anjou-Touraine Natural Park which is great for walking and cycling.
 Le Puy Notre Dame is designated a “Village de Charme” and a “Petite Cité de Caractère” and is dominated by a massive collegiate church which dates back to the 12th century.
 The village bakery, where you can get your fresh breakfast croissants and baguettes and other delights, is only a minute's walk away from Le Clos de la Rose.
-The village also has an organic food restaurant and a bar as well as a pharmacy, a hairdresser’s and a garage.
-A much larger selection of supermarkets, shops, bars and restaurants is available only 10 minutes’ drive away in both nearby Doué la Fontaine and Montreuil Bellay.
-The gîte is well placed for you to visit the beautiful chateaux of the Loire Valley and all the other numerous places of interest in the area.
+The village also has an organic food restaurant and a bar/restaurant as well as a pharmacy, a hairdresser’s and a garage.
+Nearby, there is a selection of supermarkets, shops, bars and restaurants only 10 minutes’ drive away in Doué la Fontaine and Montreuil Bellay.
+The gîtes are well placed for you to visit the beautiful chateaux of the Loire Valley and all the other numerous places of interest in the area.